 New York State's first residential treatment program dedicated to female veterans is located on the campus of our Ellenville location in upstate New York.
 It offers gender-specific treatment at a safe and encouraging environment for women veterans.

-For more information on all of Samaritan Daytop Village’s treatment programs for drug and alcohol abuse, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195 or 1-800-532-HELP (4357).
+For more information on all of Samaritan Daytop Village’s treatment programs for drug and alcohol use, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195 or (855) 322-4357 (HELP).